 I work with Gaussian Processes as surrogate models for model based optimisation, algortihms for efficient sequential data collection.
 When there are multiple objectives one problem setting is when a user must pick a single input that comprimises between objectives (traditional multiobjecitve optimisaiton).
 In another setting we study, a user aims to find separate inputs to optimise each objective (multi-task optimisation or policy learning).
+In June-Oct 2018, I did an internship at Google Deepmind in London UK.
+In March-July 2019 I did an internship at Uber AI Labs in San Francisco.

 Download my academic CV here: MichaelPearceCV_Academic.pdf